rjeschke/txtmark/README.md

-# txtmark - Java markdown processor
+# Txtmark - Java markdown processor
 Copyright (C) 2011 René Jeschke <rene_jeschke@yahoo.de>
 See LICENSE.txt for licensing information.

 ***

-txtmark is yet another markdown processor for the JVM.
+Txtmark is yet another markdown processor for the JVM.

 *   It is easy to use: